-By investing in two electric-operated pedestrian tugs, a UK-based manufacturer of modular, portable buildings has been able to improve its production flow and throughput, whilst also freeing up labour resources to focus on more value-added activities.
+By investing in two electric-operated pedestrian tuggers, a manufacturer of modular, portable buildings has been able to improve its production flow and throughput, while also freeing up labor resources to focus on more value-added activities.

-In addition, by using the MasterMover MT20 tugs rather than forklift trucks to manoeuvre the 6-8 tonne portable buildings around the factory floor, the company has significantly reduced the risk of workplace accidents and injuries to its employees.
-The tugs are also playing a vital role in supporting the plant’s recent change to a cellular manufacturing approach, by moving supply carts around the production areas, delivering materials and components to manufacturing cells.
+In addition, by using the MasterMover MT20 tuggers rather than forklift trucks to maneuver the 6-8 tonne portable buildings around the factory floor, the company has significantly reduced the risk of workplace accidents and injuries to its employees.
+The tuggers are also playing a vital role in supporting the plant’s recent change to a cellular manufacturing approach, by moving supply carts around the production areas and delivering materials and components to manufacturing cells.

 The manufacturer is the UK’s largest provider of rental accommodation facilities and operates the largest fleet of rental accommodation facilities in the world.

-Prior to investing in the MasterMover electric tugs, the manufacturer was moving each building through its factory using two forklift trucks, one positioned at each end of the building.
-One truck would then move forwards whilst the other reversed.
+Prior to investing in the MasterMover electric tuggers, the manufacturer was moving each building through its factory using two forklift trucks, one positioned at each end of the building.
+One truck would then move forwards while the other reversed.

-Typically, a modular building is 12 metres long by 3 metres wide and weighs between 6 and 8 tonnes.
+Typically, a modular building is 12 meters long by 3 meters wide and weighs between 6 and 8 tonnes.
 In order to move this structure through its production process, the company required at least a 4-tonne forklift truck on each end.
 The buildings would be moved in this manner through each stage of the manufacturing and assembly process, right through to despatch.
-This equated to a distance of around 250 metres from beginning to end of the process.
+This equated to a distance of around 250 meters from the beginning to the end of the process.

 As well as being too slow and cumbersome, this method also carried with it an unacceptable level of risk of injuries or accidents to employees.
 Also, because the forklift trucks were not designed to transport the buildings around the factory, there was always a danger that a driver might lose control and cause a building to topple over, which could result in costly damage to other machines or equipment within the factory.